plohm12/plohm12.github.io/content/posts/77-michigan-cherry-mead.md

 style: Melomel
 status: ferment
 date: '2023-08-04'
-description: 'Made with tart cherries and wildflower honey from Silver Creek Apiaries, that I picked up from Barden's Farm Market in South Haven, Michigan.'
+description: Made with tart cherries and wildflower honey from Silver Creek Apiaries, that I picked up from Barden's Farm Market in South Haven, Michigan.
 ---